bigfix/developer.bigfix.com/site/pages/relevance/guide/client/registry.md

 T: 35.340 ms
 {% endqna %}

-When examining registry keys ensure to:
+When examining registry keys ensure that you:
-- include the word `key` in the expression
+- Include the word `key` in the expression.
-- surround by double quotes (") key values and key names
+- Surround by double quotes (") key values and key names.
-- write `of registry` after the key name
+- Write `of registry` after the key name.

 **Tip:** Values from the registry are pre-defined as registry objects.
-This means that, even if they look like a string, folder, or time, you have to cast the value into the type you want by using the commands `as string`, `as folder`, or `as time`.
-For example, if we want to know the frst three characters of the value returned by this query:
+This means that, even if they look like a string, folder, or time, you must cast the value into the type you want by using the commands `as string`, `as folder`, or `as time`.
+For example, if you want to know the first three characters of the value returned by this query:

 {% qna %}
 Q: value "BDEInstallFolder" of key "HKLM\Software\BigFix\BDE" of registry